intersystems-community/integratedml-demo-template/README.md

 http://localhost:8896/tree
 ```
 Note: use `docker-compose ps` to confirm tf2juyter's ports; make sure right localhost port is used if over SSL tunneling to remotehost)

-## Starts
-1. Test the provided notebooks.
-2. Starting from there, try whatever you could image with your own data within IRIS

-## What's next
-1. We can put in more demo notebooks on PyODBC, PySpark(no bespoke SQL syntax hence no IML SQL), IRISNative etcetc

-## Purpose
-Purpose of this template is to provide the simplest tools for data developers to connect into IRIS database via commonly used Python3 +  Jupyter notebooks.

-From there the developer can either go for exploreing the current IntegratedML Syntax (in SQL), or run the data through some ML/DL pipelines on the backend Tensorflow 2.2 engines.

-The above explains how to simply read from and write into IRIS via Python3.
-Please also refer to [Python Gateway template](https://openexchange.intersystems.com/package/PythonGateway-Template) on how to invoke external Python applications or service from within IRIS.